32bitx64bit/Body-Health-System-FORKED/README.md

 Add a wiki.

-Add items for the new temperature API, Armors, blocked, etc to help players resist the cold / heat before the 0.5 release.
+Add items for the new temperature API, Armors, blocks (Like air conditioning), etc to help players resist the cold / heat before the 0.5 release.